thebrokenapp/api-architecture/rest-api-from-scratch/code/step7-adding-validations/README.md

 ```

 #### Postman
-Try making request with correct and incorrect dataype
+* Try making request with correct and incorrect dataype
+* Try making request without some of the `required` field and confirm if it's getting rejected